JJ/nova-mlops/README.md

 Material for [MLOps summer course in Nova](https://www.novaims.unl.pt/en/education/programs/workshops-and-short-duration-courses/summer-course-mlops/#).
 Also available at [this URL](https://jj.github.io/nova-mlops).

-## Learning outcomes of the curricular unit:
+## Learning outcomes of the curricular unit

 A. Understand the fundamental principles of agile development
 B. Understand how to integrate design, model development and operations in a